csdavidson/dnd5e_tactician_class/Tactician.md

 | 13th | *aura of life, banishment, guardian of faith* |
 | 17th | *dawn, hallow, holy weapon* |

+### Creed Command
+*3rd level Savior feature*

+At 3rd level, you gain an additional command shout unique to your creed, which does not count against your number of known command shouts.

+**Righteous purpose protects you!**
+You embolden your allies with the knowledge that a higher power is watching over them.
+For up to 1 minute or until they take advantage of this bonus, affected allies gain the benefits of the *sanctuary* spell.

 ### Cantrips
 *3rd level Magister feature*